symbiote-h2020/SymbIoTeSecurity/README.md

 [![](https://jitpack.io/v/symbiote-h2020/SymbIoTeSecurity.svg)](https://jitpack.io/#symbiote-h2020/SymbIoTeSecurity)
 [![codecov.io](https://codecov.io/github/symbiote-h2020/SymbIoTeSecurity/branch/staging/graph/badge.svg)](https://codecov.io/github/symbiote-h2020/SymbIoTeSecurity)
 # SymbIoTe Security
 This repository contains SymbIoTe security layer interfaces, payloads, helper methods and a thin client named the SecurityHandler used throughout different components and different layers.
-It contains methods that allow the clients to acquire authorization credentials, service to evaluate the received credentials in terms of both authorizing operations and authenticating the clients and finally the clients to verify the authenticy of service they interact with.
+It contains methods that allow the clients to acquire authorization credentials, service to evaluate the received credentials in terms of both authorizing operations and authenticating the clients and finally the clients to verify the authenticity of service they interact with.

-For such we define 2 most important security paylods
+For such we define 2 most important security payloads
  - Security Request - a set of standardized payloads authorizing actor in the system (JSON Web Tokens) with the confirmation, that those payloads belong to it,
  - Service Response - a payload produced by SymbIoTe components which proofs that the received business response was produced by a genuine component.